mielwyn/hackgt8/README.md

 6. navigate to your ip address:3000 to access the website (avoid using localhost because browsers don't like out of domain GET requests)

 ### Raspberry Pi setup
-1. have pi
-2. put `s.sh` and `monitor.py` in the same directory (both found in `rpi-monitor` in this repo)
+1. put `s.sh` and `monitor.py` in the same directory (both found in `rpi-monitor` in this repo)
-3. configure the server endpoint to point to your main computer
+2. configure the server endpoint to point to your main computer
-4. fill out the name field according to `building` + `floor` -- we went with `chiroom` because we tested with Chi's room although this doesn't follow the convention we ultimately implemented
+3. fill out the name field according to `building` + `floor` -- we went with `chiroom` because we tested with Chi's room although this doesn't follow the convention we ultimately implemented